Note: This post has been moved from Latest Picks due to length of extended updates.

 “While his cause has lit up the conservative blogosphere, Damore chose to quote famous leftist intellectual Noam Chomsky.
 ‘As Noam Chomsky once observed, ‘the smart way to keep people passive and obedient is to strictly limit the spectrum of acceptable opinion, but allow very lively debate within that spectrum,’’ Damore wrote.”

-Indeed, but when given the chance to speak outside of that “spectrum of acceptable opinion” the “lively debate” of the likes of the alt-right is invariably full of personal insults and half-baked pseudo-science naturalistic fallacies (Wikipedia) as they yearn for an idealised 1950s past and quickly move from the “commie socialist” Chomsky to Nietzsche’s “when thou goest to woman, take thy whip” in Thus Spoke Zarathustra (experienceproject
+Indeed, but when given the chance to speak outside of that “spectrum of acceptable opinion” the “lively debate” of the likes of the alt-right is invariably full of personal insults and half-baked pseudo-scientific appeals to nature (Wikipedia) as they yearn for an idealised 1950s past and quickly move from the “commie socialist” Chomsky to Nietzsche’s “when thou goest to woman, take thy whip” in Thus Spoke Zarathustra (experienceproject

 .com), said whip being which Nietzsche seemed to resolutely grip after thrice rejection by Lou Salomé in one summer (wm.edu).